jiangsheng/jiangsheng.github.io/docs/blogs/2024/09/troubleshooting-sgen-error-an-attempt-was-made-to-load-an-assembly-with-an-incorrect-format.rst

 Troubleshooting SGEN : error : An attempt was made to load an assembly with an incorrect format
 ================================================================================================================
 .. post:: 10 Sep, 2024
-   :tags: sgen
-   :category: C#, .Net Framework, Windows SDK
+   :category: Visual Studio, .Net Framework
    :author: me
    :nocomments: